 Mexican Americans are one of the fastest growing minority groups in the United States.
 The rate of vaccination among Mexican Americans is well below the US Department of Health and Human Services Healthy People 2020 initiative’s completion rate of 80 percent.
-The IHCD Service partners with the organization Ventanilla de Salud (VDS), whose name translates in English to “health window,” at the Mexican consulate.
+The IHCD Service partners with the organization Ventanilla de Salud (the VDS), whose name translates in English to “health window,” at the Mexican consulate.
 This collaboration between government and private organizations aims to eliminate barriers to healthcare in New York City’s growing Mexican American community.
-At VDS, families are provided with education on HPV and the HPV vaccine.
+At the VDS, families are provided with education on HPV and the HPV vaccine.
 In addition, we support families by referring parents to services that can help them get their child an appointment for the HPV vaccination.
-Along with VDS, the IHCD Service hopes to:
+Along with the VDS, the IHCD Service hopes to:

 - increase knowledge about HPV, the HPV vaccine, and HPV’s relationship to cancer in the Mexican American community

 - increase positive attitudes and beliefs about the HPV vaccine